 - When reaching for something with your arm, your thumb should be pointing up.

 - Store items you use every day in places you can reach easily.

 - Keep things that you use a lot, such as your phone, with you or close by to avoid reaching and re-injuring your shoulder.

 Your doctor will likely refer you to a physical therapist to learn exercises for your shoulder.

 - You may start with passive exercises.
 These are exercises the therapist will do with your arm.
-They help get the full movement back in your shoulder.
+Or, you can use your good arm to move the injured arm.
+The exercises may help get the full movement back in your shoulder.

 - After that, you will do exercises the therapist teaches you to strengthen your shoulder muscles.